Shuruqa/fuzzy-guacamole/README.md

 ### Project management system
-This project aims to track and manage the team projects, daily tasks, milestones, and the team members work progress.
+This project aims— I have developed as a backend— to track and manage the team projects, daily tasks, milestones, and the team members work progress.
 You could export a member tasks progress report in excel or pdf.
 I have provided a notification of the tasks due date, as well a dashboard to showcase all the projects progress & ongoing tasks to keep the whole work tracked.

 ### Prerequisites
 - Xampp